kernelci/logspec/README.md

         ]
     }

-To use a different yaml file for FSM specifications, use the `-d (--fsm-defs)` argument.
+To use a different yaml file for parser specifications, use the `-d (--parser-defs)` argument.

 ## Installation